fossabot/testra-java-plugins/README2.md

 ```
 -Dcucumber.options="--plugin tech.testra.jvm.plugin.cucumberv2.Testra"
 ```
-Or to the cucumber options of your runner
+Or to the cucumber options of your runner (TestNG)
 ```$xslt
 @CucumberOptions(
     tags = "@example",